 Further to the report being launched today, SHRC has recently co-produced a Guide to Rights Under the Scottish Prison Rules with Parkhead Citizens Advice Bureau and printed and published by the Scottish Prison Service.
-As you are aware, the Guide was launched at HMP Barlinnie on 31 July 2025.
-The support of the Scottish Prison Service was invaluable to the successful launch of the Guide and I trust it will be a helpful resource for both your staff and people in your care.
+The Guide was launched at HMP Barlinnie on 31 July 2025.

-As is recommended in the above report, I welcome that the Scottish Prison Service has committed to making the Guide available to prisoners across Scotland, and their families.
-The Scottish Prison Service's commitment to translating the Guide into community languages, making it available in accessible formats, including British Sign Language and Easy Read, and keeping it updated is also welcome.
+As is recommended in the above report, the Scottish Prison Service has committed to making the Guide available to prisoners across Scotland, and their families.
+The Scottish Prison Service has also committed to translating the Guide into community languages, making it available in accessible formats, including British Sign Language and Easy Read, and keeping the Guide updated.